m7a/lo-maenmpc/README.md

 ## Scrobblers

-Already in the first design drafts for my own player, I found the use of a scrobbler + scrobble server to provide a significant advantage over the plain storage of a play count as a sticker: In theory, a scrobble-based scheme lends itself well also to distributed scrobble collection.
-In practice, the existing scrobblers can only work if the scrobble server is available at all times.
+Already in the first design drafts for my own player, I found the use of a scrobbler + scrobble server to provide an advantage over the plain storage of a play count as a sticker: In theory, a scrobble-based scheme lends itself well also to distributed scrobble collection.
+In practice, the existing scrobblers only work if the scrobble server is available at all times.

 Two lightweight and common options are `mpdscribble` and `mpdscrobble`.

 Mpdscribble is more advanced because it may persist scrobbles and attempt to send them later if the server is not reachable.
 Unfortunately, this can also lead to loops if the scrobble was received successfully by the server once but this was not properly communicated to mpdscribble.
-It will then go on to attempt handing in the scrobble another time, causing it to be rejected for “already existent” which in turn causes mpdscribble to re-try sending that scorbble...
+It then goes on to attempt sending the scrobble another time, causing it to be rejected for “already existent” which in turn causes mpdscribble to retry sending that scorbble...

-Mpdscrobble is designed in a much easier, stateless way: It does not at all cache the relevant metadata anywhere except in RAM meaning that you always start from a clean slate.
-In theory, this is worse but in practice this works much better.
-Also, mpdscrobble is less than 1000 LOC of Python making it a good entry point in studying how an own scrobbler could be created.
+Mpdscrobble is designed in an easier, stateless way: It does not at all cache the relevant metadata anywhere except in RAM meaning that you always start from a clean slate.
+In theory, this is worse but in practice this works better.
+Also, mpdscrobble is less than 1000 LOC of Python making it a good entry point for studying how an own scrobbler could be created.

 See Also
 ========